timoritkin/Groceria_grocery_store_program/README.md

 # Groceria_online_shop
 Welcome to the Grocery Store Management System – an efficient and user-friendly application developed in Python with seamless integration of a MySQL database.
-This project serves as a testament to my skills in software development, demonstrating proficiency in Python programming, database management, and system integration.
+This project serves as a testament to my skills in software development, demonstrating proficiency in Python programming, database management, and security   .

 Features:
 * User-Friendly Interface: The application provides a straightforward and intuitive interface for  customers.